clipqq/nw6-capstone-server/README.md

 Delete table
 http://localhost:8000/api/data/:table_id
-Make a delete request with the table_id passed as a param in order to delete a table.
+Make a delete request with Authorization header and the table_id passed as a param in order to delete a table.

 Update table
 http://localhost:8000/api/data/:table_id
-Make a patch request with the table_id passed as a param and the new table_name or table_type passed in the body.
+Make a patch request with the Authorization header and the table_id passed as a param and the new table_name or table_type passed in the body.

+Authorizing protected endpoints.
+POST, PATCH and DELETE are protected endpoints.
+In order to access them you must pass Authorization as a header with the value of 'bearer ' + (THE TOKEN RECIEVED ON LOGIN)

 EXAMPLE!